VanTanev/ivantanev.com/content/blog/safer-coding-with-husky-hooks/index.md

 ---
-title: Safer Node.js coding with githooks
+title: Safer Node.js coding with git hooks and husky
 date: "2021-09-28T00:00:00+02:00"
-description: Practical examples for setting up githooks with husky for safer Node.js development
+description: Practical examples for setting up git hooks with husky for safer Node.js development
 ---

 ## Our goals